PatchworkMC/patchwork-api/CONTRIBUTING.md

 ## What is the general flow of contribution?

 1. Pick a feature to implement.
 There are a few ways to do this:
-    * Checking the `#wishlist` channel on the Discord server
+    * Checking the `#wishlist` channel on the [Discord server](https://discord.gg/YYZtNBG)
     * Scrolling through the [issue tracker](https://github.com/PatchworkMC/patchwork-api/issues)
     * Picking something to implement yourself
 2. Locate mods to test the feature
     * It's important to make sure that you have a way to test what you're implementing.
 We all accidentally introduce bugs, and it's important to eliminate the more obvious ones through testing first.
     * In addition, this also helps verify that the feature being implemented is actually used.
 Our time is limited, and it's good to make sure that we're spending it wisely.
+    * For larger mods, it's often better to find a smaller mod using that feature instead.
+One option is to make a [test mod](https://github.com/PatchworkMC/patchwork-testmods) and submit a PR for it.
+However, please make sure that there is an existing mod using this feature, for the reason stated above.
 3. Determine the correct module to put the feature in, or make a new module.
-    * If you're not sure what to do, ask on Discord in #api.
+    * If you're not sure what to do, ask on [Discord](https://discord.gg/YYZtNBG) in `#api`.
     * In general, look at existing modules to see the naming conventions.
 4. Implement the feature and get it running.
 5. Clean up the code so that it adheres to Patchwork's standards.